Suggestions for Finding an Insurance Agent or Broker

-After conducting comparison research in the areas of price, service and a company's financial strength, you may wish to speak with a company representative.
-Here are a few tips to help you locate an agent in your area.
+After conducting comparison research in the areas of price, service and a company's financial strength, you may wish to speak with an agent or broker representing the company.
+Here are a few tips to help you locate an agent or broker in your area.

 Before Making a Decision. . .

 - Try Calling the Company Directly.
 A phone number for each company is provided at the beginning of each company profile.
 The yellow pages are also an excellent resource for local information on agents.

 - Check the Company Website or Social Networking Sites for Agent Information.
 Many companies have an interactive agent locator which provides the address and phone number of your local agent.

 - Contact an Agent Association.
 These associations will assist you in finding a local agent: